SkooveLearn PianoDownload on the App Store

 Parent scales

-Knowing how modes relate to each scale is a great way of progressing your understanding of scales and music theory as a whole.
-Another way to work out a mode is to reference the order of modes in the table below.
+Knowing how modes relate to each scale is a great way of progressing your understanding of scales deepening your understanding of music theory as a whole.
+A useful way to work out a mode is to reference the order of modes in the table below.
 Once you know this, you can work backwards to find its parent scale.

 Key Ionian Dorian Phrygian Lydian Mixolydian Aeolian Locrian